RZZT/website/_minutes/2018-02-18-directors-meeting.md

 ## Communications platforms

 Mike suggested that the Company switch to a communications platform other than, but similar to, Slack or IRC.
-The Directors agreed that Mike should present proposed possible alternatives at the next Directors' meeting.
+The Directors agreed that Mike should present possible alternatives to them between now and the next meeting.

 It was noted that alternatives would require the Company to self-host the platforms, and that Mike had offered to host an alternative on behalf of the Company.